 The Logitech Ultrathin Keyboard Cover is the thinnest iPad keyboard cover I've encountered.
 Even at its thickest point, the keyboard cover is just shy of the thickness of the third-generation iPad, and it's more tapered, too.
-More important, the Ultrathin Keyboard Cover (£89 as of May 16, 2012) provided one of the best typing experiences in my recent tests of six models.
-See also Group test: What's the best tablet PC?
+Interestingly, the oldest version of the Ultrathin for the iPad 2/3/4 is £89, while the version for the iPad Air is only £69.99 and the Air 2 is £85.
+Pricing aside though, the Ultrathin provided one of the best typing experiences in my recent tests of keyboard cases.

-To use the keyboard, you have to detach the iPad from the hinge and place it into the slot behind the keyboard.
+To use the keyboard, you have to detach the iPad from the hinge (that, using magnets, pops up as you slide your iPad towards it) and place it into the slot behind the keyboard.
 This slot also has magnets in it to hold the iPad in place; the magnets are strong enough that if you pick up the iPad, the keyboard remains attached.
 To disengage the magnets, you simply tilt the iPad forward, which makes it easy to lift out.

 On the back of the right side you'll find a connect button, an on/off switch, and a Micro-USB port for charging.
 The rest of the cover is very clean and minimalist.
 The lack of rubber feet on the bottom leaves the case feeling a little slippery in the lap; the smoothness seems likely to lead to a scratched-up bottom surface over time.

 For such a slim keyboard, the key travel is reasonable: It definitely feels flat compared with thicker keyboards, but it offers a sufficient amount of solid feedback.
 The keys are spaced as much as they can be within the confines of the iPad's width, and it's enough to not feel cramped.
 The keyboard deck has zero flex during typing, and the cover has minimal flex in general, noteworthy considering how thin the keyboard is.